proofITGmbH/Analytics_Framework_android/README.md

 as outlined in the example above.

+### Firebase Analytics

+#### Debugging events

+To ensure that events are sent check out the documentation over at https://firebase.google.com/docs/analytics/debugview.
+However this doesn't seem to always work properly.

+What does work though is using the adb command mentioned at the beginning of the Firebase DebugView documentation.
+You will see the events being logged to the `app-measurement.com` host when proxying.
+This can be very helpful to ensure that your opt-out implementation really works.

 ### Infoonline
 As the SDK is only available as AAR file the library needs to be copied into application's library folder and include via:
 ```groovy